smashgg/developer-portal/website/blog/2019-02-13-Socal-Smash.md

 sidebar_label: socalsmash.net
 ---

-<a href="https://socalsmash.net" target="_blank">socalsmash.net</a> is a website to keep up with the Southern California (SoCal) Smash Ultimate competitive esports scene.
+<a href="https://socalsmash.net" target="_blank">socalsmash.net</a> is a website to keep up with the *Super Smash Bros.
+Ultimate*
+ competitive esports scene for Southern California (SoCal).
 Currently, you will find a scoreboard area with recent tournament results, and a list of upcoming events in the SoCal region.

 ![preview image](https://imgur.com/L4Ksqh2.png)